The cheat code for savvy teams looking to build scalable and fault-tolerant Notion workspaces from the start.

 Notion is hard™

-While a lot of this discordance is expected when adopting new software, much of it comes down to one of two factors:
+While much of this discordance is expected when adopting new software, much of it comes down to one of two factors:

 Number 1: Notion is very open-ended, complicated, and largely unopinionated